Camp Lemonnier Chief Petty Officer Initiation Culminates in Pinning Ceremony

-Camp Lemonnier chiefs stand for a group photo after the chief petty officer pinning ceremony at Camp Lemonnier, Djibouti, Sept.
-27, 2024.
+“Chief Petty Officer Initiation is an incredibly difficult and rewarding process for the newly selected and for those more seasoned who are charged with imparting the wisdom gained from hundreds of years of naval service and sacrifice,” said Senior Chief Master at Arms Richard Harper, a CPOI mentor.

+During initiation, Camp Lemonnier chief selects participate in a variety of training evolutions designed to sharpen communication and team leadership skills in a demanding environment.

 Camp Lemonnier invests in leadership development at all levels, because Sailors drive the mission forward and foster a self-assessing, self-correcting culture of excellence.

-(U.S. Navy photo by Mass Communication Specialist 2nd Class Maurice Brown)
+At the end of their six-week training period, chief selects must participate in a final series of challenges the night before their pinning ceremony.
+Once accepted by the Chiefs Mess, they don their service khaki uniform for the first time as chief petty officers.

+“To me, the uniform symbolizes all the great chiefs that have gone before us and all the chiefs that inspired me and helped my naval career,” said newly-pinned Chief Master-at-Arms Matthew Rideout.
+“Now I am putting on the same uniform.”

 |Date Taken: